bio-guoda/preston/analysis.md

                 ...
 ```

+### Conclusion
+We were able to detect ongoing outages (or bitrot) of an EML file related to a dataset that is registered in the GBIF network using a biodiversity dataset graph tracked by a Preston instance over a period of early Sept - late Oct 2018.

 Unfortunately, since Preston was not running before the EML file was orphaned/ removed, we do not have a copy of it somewhere.
 Also, I am not aware of a method to retrieve this historic content via some other openly available method / service.
 Another theory is that the GBIF team is relocating the archive associated with collection with id af32ab2e-7be6-42ca-a570-ad79fe0e32bb , and is in the process of setting up a new IPT (integrated publishing toolkit) instance.
 Without a configuration history associated with the dataset/collection with key af32ab2e-7be6-42ca-a570-ad79fe0e32bb (see also https://www.gbif.org/dataset/af32ab2e-7be6-42ca-a570-ad79fe0e32bb), we don't know how configuration or associated content changed over time, simply because this content is not being tracked in an open manner.
 From the available metadata, the dataset was first published in 2016.
 From this information, the longevity, or availability period, of the dataset was about 2 years.
+Extending this simple exampl e, a more continuous and widescale monitoring scheme can be constructed to monitor the health of our digital datasets.
+Also, by employing content tracking techniques, we have an effective tool to stave of natural phenonemona in our digital infrastructures: linkrot and datarot.